Medical Dosimetrist Certification Board

 How does Medical Dosimetrist Certification Board spend its money?

 Medical Dosimetrist Certification Board directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Medical Dosimetrist Certification Board tax-deductible?